Luisa Futoransky, Argentina

 Her works are also part of anthologies, such as: The Duration of the Voyage, New York, and The House of Memory.
 Stories by Jewish Women Writers of Latin America.
 (1999).

-Luisa Futoransky translated into Spanish and published in Argentina a collection of Aco Šopov’s poetry: Sol Negro, Editorial Leviátan, 2011.
+Luisa Futoransky translated into Spanish and published in Argentina a collection of Aco Šopov’s poetry: Sol Negro (Black Sun), Editorial Leviátan, 2011.

 Read her poem “With the Fingers“.